DorkOrc/DorkLib/README.md

 ## NBT Functions

+### do:nbt/read_snbt
+Converts a string containing SNBT into the NBT object that it represents.
+> `(input: str) -> Any`
+- `storage do:io input` should be a string containing SNBT.

+### do:nbt/write_snbt
+Converts any NBT object into a string containing its SNBT representation.
+This is different from `/data modify ... <op> string ...` as it wraps strings in quote marks and accepts compound, list, and array types.
+> `(input: Any) -> str`
+- `storage do:io input` may be any value.

 ### do:nbt/compound/items
 Gets a list of the key-value pairs of the compound.
 Each element of the output list is a list with two elements.
 The first element is the key and the second element is the value.
 > `(input: dict) -> list[tuple[str, Any], ...]`